hrishikeshk/cppRestWebUI/Readme.txt

 than expected.

-* Above all, it was an interesting project for me to do and I am happy to have spent time on it and eager for feedback.
+* Above all, it was an interesting project for me to do and am eager for feedback.
 #########################################